friedbrice/friedbrice.github.io/_posts/2022-07-18-haskell-vscode.md

 ### Stack on Apple silicon {#stack-apple-silicon}

-Because of incompatibilities between GHC versions, Stack treats GHC as a project dependency: Stack will download and use the version of GHC appropriate to your project.
+Because of incompatibilities between GHC versions, Stack treats GHC as a project dependency: Stack will download and use the appropriate version of GHC for your project.
 However, the GHC binaries that Stack currently distributes are incompatible with Apple M1 (and presumably M2) chips.
 This is a known issue, and it will hopefully be fixed soon.

-Meanwhile, in order to get around this, you'll need to configure Stack to use the GHC binary you installed from [GHCUp](https://www.haskell.org/ghcup/).
+Meanwhile, you'll need to configure Stack to use a GHC binary installed from [GHCUp](https://www.haskell.org/ghcup/).

 1. Make sure GHCUp's _bin_ directory is included in your shell's `PATH` variable.

    For example, on my Mac OS 12.4 system, GHCUp's _bin_ directory is _/Users/daniel/.ghcup/bin_, and this directory appears near the front of my `PATH` variable.

-2. Use GHCUp to _install_ and _set_ the version of GHC you need for your project.
+2. Use GHCUp to _install_ and _set_ the version of GHC you want for your project.

 3. Add a _stack.yaml_ file to your project root if there isn't one already.